nora75/markdowntable/README.md

     This command can toggle table.
     Convert table to plain text,and plain text to table.

-    Note: This command count table or plain text lines of selected and decide to convert to table or plain text.
+    Note: This command decide to convert to table or plain text by counting which is more table or plain text lines of selected.

 ### Mapping